ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 currently there are 2 versions that can be compiled / run:
  - `OneBRC.lpr              -> ghatem             `: all threads share the station names - involves locking
  - `OneBRC-nosharedname.lpr -> ghatem-nosharedname`: each thread maintains a copy of the station names - no locking involved
+ - `OneBRC-smallrec.lpr     -> ghatem-smallrec    `: same as OneBRC, but the StationData's "count" is UInt16 instead of 32.
+Will likely fail to match hash on the 5B rows test

 ## Hardware + Environment
 host: